kavitakeenable/kavi2/README.md

 - Run the new container and enter the desired directory where you want to work with Docsify.
 Replace **/path/to/your/directory** with the actual path to your desired directory:

-> ***let me explain the options -d, -p, and -v that are used in Podman containers***
+- **Let me explain the options -d, -p, and -v that are used in Podman containers**

 > - **"-d"** **(Detach Mode)** : This option allows the container to run in the background, meaning the container will run as a separate process and free up your terminal.
-It's useful for users who don't want to see the container's output in the terminal.

 > - **"-p"** **(Port Forwarding)** : This option enables port forwarding between the container and the host system.
 This means you can access the services running inside the container without external categorization.